jensenkhem/idle-game-webpage/README.md

 # idle-miner
-# This is a little game that I have on here!
+# This is a little idle game I made for fun!